dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

 *pane* requires.

-The *width* and *height* arguments are real numbers that the *compose-space* method for a pane may use as “recommended” values for the width and height of the pane.
+The *width* and *height* arguments are real numbers that the *compose-space* method for a pane may use as "recommended" values for the width and height of the pane.
 These are used to drive top-down layout.